Is It Safe To Travel By Bus During Pregnancy?

 3. Seating Choices: If you can request and get a comfortable seating option, it is ideal to take an aisle seat so that you can move out of your seat without crawling over with too much effort.

-• Keep neck and back pillow handy particularly in case of overnight bus travels to avoid straining your body.
+• Keep neck and back pillow handy, particularly in case of overnight bus travels, to stay comfortable and avoid straining your body.

 • Avoid front and back rows as they are riskier in case of a crash.
 If you get a chance and find two seats vacant do sit with your legs up to stretch your body.